-If you ever notice some bleeding while you are brushing your teeth, you need to visit your dentist.
 Bleeding gums can be a sign that you have or may be prone to developing gum disease.
 Even a small amount of blood should not be ignored.
 Your dentist will be able to find the cause of your bleeding gums and will be able to treat you accordingly.
-It is better to spot and treat bleeding gums as early as when you first see it.
+It is better to spot and treat bleeding gums as early as you first see it.

-When you next brush your teeth, spend some time looking at your gums as well as your teeth, they’re just as important!
-Healthy gums should be firm and pink and most importantly, should not bleed when you are flossing, brushing or when you touch them.
+When you next brush your teeth, spend some time looking at your gums as well as your teeth; they’re just as important!
+Healthy gums should be firm and pink and, most importantly, should not bleed when you are flossing or brushing or touching them.

 The main cause of bleeding gums is the buildup of plaque on the gum line.
 Plaque that is not removed will harden into tartar.
 Over time this will lead to inflamed, swollen gums or a condition called gingivitis.

 Bleeding gums are a sign of gingivitis or inflammation of the gums.
 It is a common and mild form of gum disease.
-If you have gingivitis, your gums may become irritated, swollen and very red.
+If you have gingivitis, your gums may become irritated, swollen, and red.
 They may begin to bleed most when you brush your teeth.

 Poor oral hygiene is the number one cause for bleeding gums.
 Following a good oral hygiene routine will help you avoid bacteria or plaque buildup that will result in bleeding gums.
 As well as poor oral hygiene, there are a number of causes that can increase your personal risk of developing bleeding gums and further oral issues.
 Other causes of bleeding gums include: